theronhitchman/uni_web_devel/_pages/about.md

 I have worked on things like the rigidity theory for actions of lattices on compact manifolds (a mix of differential geometry, Lie theory, and dynamical systems) and some mathematical biology.
-These days, I like to think about knot theory and related questions in 2- and 3-dimensional topology.
+These days, I like to think about knot theory and related questions in 2- and 3-dimensional geometry and topology.
 I have worked with a lot of students in my time at UNI, both undergraduate and graduate, and my most recent students have all worked on questions in knot theory.